nicolaananda/portofolio-ku/README.md

 yarn dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at `http://localhost:8080`

+## Environment Configuration

+This project supports multiple environment configurations:

+- **Development**: Uses local API proxy and debug mode
+- **Production**: Uses production API and optimized settings
+- **Docker**: Configured for containerized deployment

+See [ENVIRONMENT_GUIDE.md](ENVIRONMENT_GUIDE.md) for detailed configuration instructions.

 ## Usage